Hills & Saunders, Harrow.

 At Golland's instigation, the entire collection of glass negatives was then transferred to School premises for some assessment to be made of its condition and content .
 Begun as a spare-time activity with occasional help from General Studies classes, this mammoth task was eventually taken over (again at Jim Golland's behest) by the Manpower Services Commission who spent the next three years sorting and cataloguing.
 Lack of funds, however, prevented any attempt at that time to secure purpose-made photographic boxes in place of the makeshift collection of boxes, tins and crates in which the images were housed.

-Today, with Jim Golland long since retired and Hills and Saunders permanently closed, the Manpower Commission's (not wholly complete) record is now in the keeping of the present School Archivist, Mrs Rita Gibbs .
-So, too, is the
+Today, with Jim Golland long since retired and Hills and Saunders permanently closed,

 In this context, it must be very satisfying to them both to realise that, although the greater part of the Gallery is currently occupied with another (and very fin e) exhibition, the much smaller Hills and Saunders show is attracting at least equal attention .
 It was certainly much helped at the preview evening in February when the guest of honour was Lord Lichfield himself.
 Now one of the country's premier photographers, he spoke affectionately of his schooldays when, already passionate about photography, he found he could produce the so-called "leavers" (portraits of pupils about to leave Harrow) for around nine old pence (about 3p) .
 This, he recalled, compared favourably with the current Hills and Saunders price of half-a-crown (roughly 30p).